Communication, Computing, Caching, and Sensing for Next Generation Aerial Delivery Networks: AI-Powered and Connected Aerial Delivery Networks

 \subsection{The Expected Role of Artificial Intelligence (AI)}

 The retail sector currently makes active use of AI.
-For instance, recommendation engines on the consumer side, stocking on the warehouse side, and side route planning on the delivery solutions have been well-studied problems, and customized solutions are already available in terms of commercial products.
-However, the integration of a real-time autonomous fleet and the full 3D connectivity along with caching and offloading functionalities can enable a multi-sector AI implementation that is also available to provide low-latency responses to the changing conditions and requirements.
-A real-time AI across the domains is not yet implemented.
+For instance, recommendation engines on the consumer side, stocking on the warehouse side, and side route planning on the delivery solutions have been well-studied problems, and customized solutions are already available.
+However, the integration of a real-time autonomous fleet and the full 3D connectivity along with caching, sensing and computation offloading functionalities can enable a multi-sector AI implementation that can also available to low-latency responses to the changing conditions and requirements.

+Coherent operations between a warehouse, aerial delivery network, ground delivery network and the consumer can be enabled through the use of multi-faceted ML techniques.
+The operational goals may require conflicting objectives such as jointly minimizing the transmission time and minimizing the total energy both at the fleet element level and the system level.
+The objective function can be determined based on the communication aspects (such as minimizing the maximum delay and the total energy consumption of each fleet element) or from an application level perspective (such as minimizing the overall packet delivery time for a particular customer).
+Based on the inherent complexity of the corresponding optimization problem, the ML-based solutions can be a practically feasible alternative to be deployed across different sectors.
+In this optimization problem, the operating states can be jointly processed with the demand forecast even instantaneously, based on the consumer behaviour that may change instantaneously.

+ML-based solutions require a representative labeled set of data, sufficiently large for training.
+However, in the HAPS service architecture, the conditions of the wireless communication channels and the air transport environment change frequently.
+Continuously learning and re-optimizing with supervised learning will require precious computational resources and time for the complete system.
+Therefore techniques such as active learning (AL) will be beneficial.
+AL is about AI asking questions to learn.
+The central AI unit will decide which nodes in the system will share wireless channel measurements and share air transport environment measurements at each time interval.
+The sampling decision can be based on information-maximization techniques.
+As a result, the re-optimization and disruption management with AI can be deployed in an energy-efficient and time-efficient manner.